 Travel Report: Camoes Garden, Macau.

-February 2018.
-There are some magnificent trees and plants to discover, several gazebos, a pretty waterfall and a grotto dedicated to the Portuguese poet Luis de Camoes, who lived right here in the park during the mid 1500s.
+There are some magnificent trees and plants to discover, along with several gazebos and a pretty waterfall.
+Furthermore, don’t miss the little grotto dedicated to the Portuguese poet Luis de Camoes.
+He actually lived right here in the park during the mid 1500s.
 In fact, legend has it he wrote his masterpiece Soul of Portugal here.
 June the 10th, the date of his death, is now celebrated in Macau as Portugal Day.

-February 2018.
 Keep your eyes open for old men walking around with caged birds.
 You’ll also stumble upon a few Mahjong tournaments like this one.
-Generally these old dudes don’t like to be photographed, but if you’re looking down on them from a distance, chances are they won’t notice
+Generally these old dudes don’t like to be photographed.
+However, if you’re looking down on them from a distance, chances are they won’t notice.

-February 2018.
 The park’s highest point features a gazebo with decent views out over the inner harbour.
-It’s a wonderful spot to come and listen to some music, read a book or simply take in the chattering of those birds fortunate enough not to be living in an old man’s cage.
+It’s a wonderful spot to come and listen to some music or read a book.
+Or simply take in the chattering of those birds fortunate enough not to be living in an old man’s cage.
 Camoes park is open daily from 06:30-23:30.